Justin-Sawyer/boutique_ado_v1/SORTING.md

 		`{% block postloadjs %}`

     2. Add also a block.super block.
-This block ensure that the JS is APPENDED TO the url rather than replacing it:
+This block ensure that the JS is APPENDED TO the JS script rather than replacing it:

 		`{{ block.super }}`